 Real estate professionals are something of community advocates.

-And if even for one second, a prospect thinks that you don’t absolutely love the city you’re operating in, then they won’t give you the time of day.
+And if a prospect thinks that you don’t love the city you’re operating in even for one second, then they won’t give you the time of day.

 After all, who wants to live somewhere that the local real estate experts don’t even love?